-I was recently asked what one piece of advice I’d give to someone starting their fitness journey – more so with the goal of changing their body composition.
-And as my brain hates brevity, I ended up with 15 things.
+I was recently asked what one piece of advice I’d give to someone starting their fitness journey.
+Well, how about 15 things?

 1. Get on a simple strength training programme

-Just make sure you’re focussing on progressive overload over time.
+Just make sure you’re focusing on progressive overload over time.

 2. The bulk of your programme should have you performing the big, compound lifts, but…